Sagmo/VueTsPhaser_Boilerplate/README.md

 Imports the NPCMonster-class, creates a new monster, and prints it.

+## Running the program
+First off, ignore the warnings. linter don't like console.log, but it's all good.
+When runnig the program, you will be presented with an blank page that greets you with a friendly 'Hello' (remember to say hello back, don't be rude).
+If you right-click -> choose inspect element -> go to the console tab, you will se some outputs from the program.

 ## Other

 For tutorial and documentation, check out phasers homepage: [https://phaser.io/]